Connecticut DEEP is Accepting Proposals for Grants under Section 319 of the Federal Clean Water Act for Fiscal Year 2017

 The Connecticut Department of Energy and Environmental Protection (DEEP) is accepting proposals for Clean Water Section 319 matching grants.
 Section 319 of the Federal Clean Water Act (Section 319) is a Federal program to control nonpoint sources (NPS) of water pollution.
-Connecticut receives funds for matching grants, under Section 319 that can be passed on to communities, local conservation groups, and other organizations for NPS projects, plans, and statewide efforts.
+Connecticut receives funds for Section 319 grants that can be passed on to communities, local conservation groups, and other organizations for NPS projects, plans, and statewide NPS management efforts.
 Proposals may be submitted by any interested public or private organization.

 Watershed Based Plan Implementation Projects

-Project priorities for FY 2015 will continue to stress implementation projects in watersheds that have approved Watershed Based Plans (WBP) that lead to actual pollutant load reductions.
+Project priorities for FY 2016 will continue to stress implementation projects in watersheds that have approved Watershed Based Plans (WBP) and that lead to targeted pollutant load reductions.
 Implementation projects should have a clear connection to the management goals and objectives of the WBP and show progress towards attaining water quality goals.
-Applicants are strongly urged to consult with DEEP Watershed Managers to ensure their proposals are consistent with WBPs.
+Applicants are strongly urged to consult with DEEP Watershed Managers to ensure their proposals are consistent with approved WBPs

 Implementation Projects Not Associated with WBPs

-DEEP may consider implementation projects that are not connected to an existing WBP.
+DEEP may consider implementation projects that are not connected to an existing WBP, but targeted to impaired waters.
 Applicants must be able to document benefits toward pollutant load reduction and attainment of water quality standards.
 For implementation projects not covered under a WBP, applicants should consider including development of a WBP as part of the project proposal where practical.

 Watershed Based Plan Development

-DEEP will also consider projects that develop WBPs.
+DEEP will also consider projects that develop WBPs for watersheds with impaired water bodies.
 EPA has provided detailed guidance on WBP structure and content.
 See requirements for Watershed Based Plans

 .
-For projects in unimpaired and healthy waters, or when the impairment is not specific to a pollutant, or when addressing a small scale water quality problem, DEEP will consider alternative watershed based plans.
+When the impairment is not specific to a pollutant, or when addressing a small scale water quality problem, DEEP will consider alternative watershed based plans.

 Implementation of Non Structural Best Management Practices